;

 4. To build an organisation – staff and board – who represent the diversity of today’s UK, and who embrace a culture of respect, engagement and belonging.

-As our Strategic Plan 2020-2023states, we believe that to solve our shared global problems we urgently need to bring to the table a diversity of experiences and perspectives.
+As our Strategic Plan 2020-2024 states, we believe that to solve our shared global problems we urgently need to bring to the table a diversity of experiences and perspectives.
 We need to create environments where meaningful connections can be formed between people of all backgrounds.
 We need better understanding of the problems we are dealing with and more global citizens who know how to communicate and work together.

 We are working to increase the number of fully-funded awards available to postgraduate students on both sides of the Atlantic and have recently introduced the IIE Placement scheme for UK students which provides expert, personalised guidance to find the right academic fit for applicants and financial aid.